 “CALLING ALL ROGUES” COVER, 7/10/2005

 In 2005, Zach saw “Frank Miller’s Sin City”.
 It was heavily influential, and Zach immediately fell in love with the concept, look, and feel of this film.
-It was groundbreaking, not for what was done in the picture, but how the material was handled.
+It was groundbreaking, not for what was done in the film, but how the material was handled.
 The film took typical action scenarios and elevated them by ignoring many crippling realities (that would make a film like this fall flat).
 The film flaunted these bizarre spins on physics and human strength – establishing the surreal nature of the world of Basin City (Sin City) and the characters within.
-The scenes were very carefully and artistically crafted after the graphic novels (considering that was the idea in the first place and 95% percent of the film was shot against a green screen) with epic camera angles and incredible cinematography with vivid use of light and shadow.
+The scenes were very carefully and artistically crafted after the graphic novels, with epic camera angles and incredible cinematography using vivid light and shadow.
 It was this movie that made Zach excited about the potential of Film Noir.
 The seed for Zach’s subconscious love of Noir was the world of Batman as portrayed in “Mask of the Phantasm” and Tim Burton’s films.

 In 2009, Zach was introduced to Guy Ritchie’s work through “Rock’N’Rolla”.
 This led him to see “Snatch.” and “Lock Stock and Two Smoking Barrels”.
 All three films ignited his interest in crime comedy.
 Guy Ritchie’s crime comedies were later the primary inspiration for Zach’s sophomore film, “Paper Running”.
 The film was about a college dropout turned “paper dealer”, Crazy-Case Casey, and the ensuing comedic difficulties that take place in his line of work.
 Casey acts as a middle man between lazy, rich college kids and poor, desperate smart students to create fabricated essays for the lazy rich kids to turn in as their own work.